U-Ar/full-br-index/test/README.md

 ## Dataset used for integration tests

-In addition to the dataset described below, you can add texts to *dataset* directory.
+In addition to the dataset described below, you can add text files (.txt extension is necessary) to *dataset* directory.
 The br-index will be tested also on those texts.

 Testing on large files (>1GB) is not recommended; It'll take too much time and run out of memory.